hrushikeshuppalapati/climate-legal-readiness-index/README.md

 ## Conclusion

 The **Climate Legal Readiness Index (CLRI)** combines data science and AI to measure how well nations' legal and governance frameworks are prepared for climate action.
-It bridges quantitative rigor with qualitative legal interpretation — a scalable model for climate policy analytics.
+It bridges quantitative rigor with qualitative legal interpretation, a scalable model for climate policy analytics.

 ---

-© 2025 — Hrushikesh Uppalapati & Chekitha Swayampu
-Graduate Data Science Capstone Project
-George Washington University (MS Data Science)
 """

-# Write README.md file
-Path("README.md").write_text(readme_text)

-"README.md file generated successfully."